mercmobily/simpledblayer/README.md

 (Yes, this particular example could have easily been done with `extraIndexes`).
 Note that in this code the original `generateSchemaIndexes()` function was overridden by a custom one.
 However, the original call was actually called thanks to `this.inheritedAsync()` (which is available thanks to simpleDeclare).
 Then `self.nameIndex()` was called twice, with the new indexes.

+# Class-level functions

+Each constructor that inherits from SimpleDbLayer has some "class functions" available.
+The functions are actially copied, father to descendant, by simpleDeclare.

+## Layer registry functions

+SimpleDbLayer keeps a registry of layers (indexed by table name, which is unique).
+The registry is accessible through class calls.

+This mechanism is very handy when you want to define your layers objects in a module within your program, and then want to access those variables anywhere in your program.

+The registry is also used by SimpleDbLayer itself when you reference a nested layer with a string rather than a layer object (the layer object is looked by table name).

+Here are the registry functions:

+### DbLayer.getLayer( table )

+The function `DbLayer.getLayer( table )` will return a single layer from the layer registry:

+    emails = DbLayer.getLayer( 'emails' )
+    // Layer variable 'email' is now ready to be used to insert, delete, etc.

-### Class-level functions.
+### DbLayer.getAllLayers()

+The function `DbLayer.getAllLayers()` will return _all_ layers in the registry:

+    allLayers = DbLayer.getAllLayers()
+    // allLayers is now { emails: [Object], people: [Object], ... }

+As you can see, allLayers is a hash object where each key is the layer's name.

+## Global index manipulation functions

-SimpleDbLayer provides two class-level functions that affect all the layers in the registry:
+SimpleDbLayer provides two class-level functions that affect indexes for all the layers in the registry:

-#### `SimpleDbLayer.generateSchemaIndexesAllLayers( Layer, options, callback )`.
+### `SimpleDbLayer.generateSchemaIndexesAllLayers( options, callback )`.

 This function does what it says: it generates all schema indexes for every layer defined in the registry.
 Parameters:

-* `Layer`.
-This is the layer you are referring to.
-Remember that you can potentially create one layer for MongoDb and one for MySql (depending on the mixin).
-So, you need to tell this function which layer you are referring to.
 * `options`.
-Any options that will be passed to each `generateSchemaIndexes()` call
+Any options that will be passed to each `generateSchemaIndexes()` call.
+Especially useful when you want to pass `{ background: true }`.
 * `callback`.
 The callback that will be called.

-#### `SimpleDbLayer.dropAllIndexesAllLayers( Layer, callback)`.
+### `SimpleDbLayer.dropAllIndexesAllLayers( callback)`.

 This function drops all indexes for every layer defined in the registry.
 Parameters:

-* `Layer`.
-This is the layer you are referring to.
 * `callback`.
 The callback that will be called.

-#### A note on inherited classes.

-Remember that class functions are inherited by subclasses when subclassing is done using [simpleDeclare](https://github.com/mercmobily/simpleDeclare).
-So, if you define your layer like this:

-      // Make up the database class
-      var DbLayer = declare( [ SimpleDbLayer, SimpleDbLayerMongo ], { db: db } );

-You can run `DbLayer.generateSchemaIndexesAllLayers()` as well as `SimpleDbLayer.generateSchemaIndexesAllLayers()`.
-However, you _must_ remember to pass the specific layer constructor as first parameter regardless.

-# **DOCUMENTATION UPDATE STOPS HERE.
-ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

-# Layer registry

-When you create a layer, you define the layer's name.
-In this case, for example, the layer's name is 'emails':

-    var emails = new DbLayer( 'emails', {

-      schema: new SimpleSchema({
-        id: { type: 'id' },
-        personId: { type: 'id' },
-        email: { type: 'string', required: true },
-      }),

-      idProperty: 'id',

-    } );

-SimpleDbLayer keeps a registry of layers, accessible through "class calls".

-This mechanism is very handy when you want to define your layers in a sub-module and then want to access those variables anywhere in your program.

-## DbLayer.getLayer()

-The function `DbLayer.getLayer()` will return a single layer from the layer registry:

-    emails = DbLayer.getLayer('emails')
-    // layer is now ready to be used to insert, delete, etc.

-## DbLayer.getAllLayers()

-The function `DbLayer.getAllLayers()` will return _all_ layers in the registry:

-    allLayers = DbLayer.getAllLayers()
-    // allLayers is now { emails: ..., people: ... }

-As you can see, allLayers is a hash object where each key is the layer's name.